October 1, 2025

 Braun: Designed to Keep

-I am sorry to do this to you but yet another monograph of an iconic brand with a legendary design aesthetic has been published and I will be shipping this to my place so that when I arrive home I will open it.
-Look through all the pages.
-Then place it on my bookshelf to be opened in 1-3 years.
+I am sorry to do this to you, but yet another monograph of an iconic brand with a legendary design aesthetic has been published and I will be shipping this to my place so that when I arrive home I will open it.
+Look through all the pages, then place it on my bookshelf to be opened in 1-3 years.

 You might be familiar with the iconic German consumer products company founded in 1921.
-The company is known for it's design aesthetic for their products such as electric shavers, record players, movie cameras, clocks, and small kitchen appliances.
+The company is known for its design aesthetic for products such as electric shavers, record players, movie cameras, clocks, and small kitchen appliances.
 I can remember seeing their iconic clocks in convenience stores when I was younger, not knowing that they would become a major influence in my design learning.

 There is something about being a graphic designer and having resources like this in your possession.
 Whether you use it or not, to me it feels like a piece of design history that I don't ever want to forget.